Kirill-Cherepanov/Portfolio/About me/My projects.md

 - Set up a secure authentification/authorization process that was enabled by using dual JWT tokens and email verification.
 - Added surface-level end-to-end tests with Cypress.
 - Deployed the API on fly.io with Docker.
+  Bloggy - a Blog/Social media Application
+  • Developed a Social media app that is focused on postingy
+  • Adopted an exceedingly scalable feature-based architecture for the front-end and a simplified Clean architecture on the back-endy
+  • Designed a highly intuitive and responsive user interface that enables most pleasant user experiencey
+  • Set up a secure authentication/authorization process that was enabled by using dual JWT tokens and email verificationy
+  • Added surface-level end-to-end tests with Cypressy
+  • Deployed the API on fly.io with Docker.

 ### My general thoughts